 When you are a first-year student in the Faculty of Arts & Science, you open the door to many amazing academic opportunities.
 Large-scale lectures offer a dynamic experience and can be supported with tutorials or labs.
 Smaller, more intimate courses can help you build relationships with professors and peers early on in your academic career.

 Explore all of your academic opportunities.
 Your college registrar's office is here to help if you have any questions!

 First-Year Foundations Ones Programs

 First-Year Foundations Ones Programs combine one or more small-group, theme-based courses with co-curricular events (e.g. guest lectures) and experiential learning opportunities.
 Students learn critical thinking, speaking and writing skills, while also developing relationships with classmates and instructors.
-All seven colleges and the Munk School of Global Affairs offer distinctive first-year programs to help with the transition to university.
-These programs focus on developing critical thinking, speaking and writing skills and an atmosphere that allows you to develop close relationships with fellow classmates and instructors.
+All seven colleges and the Munk School of Global Affairs offer Ones programs.